gvwilson/thirdbit/src/fiction/iffy/index.md

 "No notions?"

 Iffy shook her head.
-She had told Honesty about her occasional flashes of insight, then rounded on der cold and hard when she learned that her friend had passed on what she'd said to der First and Second.
+She had told Honesty about her occasional flashes of insight a couple of visits ago, then rounded on der when she learned that her friend had passed on what she'd said to der First and Second.
-"We don' keep secrets on achother," Honesty had said with a shrug.
+"We don' keep secrets achother," Honesty had said with a shrug.
 "Y'ain't along that, best we part ways now."
 So Iffy had forgiven der,
 secretly relieved that de didn't seem to care that Iffy was different.

-Iffy handed the box of dronelets back to First.
+Iffy handed the box of dronelets back to First with a shrug.
-De shrugged.
-"Anythin' comes t' mind, you gi's a scutch, aright?," de said, tucking the box back under der workbench.
+"Anythin' comes t' mind, you gi's a scutch, aright?," de said, tucking them back under der workbench.
-"An' even if nothin' does,
+"Either up,
-we's alluz happy t'have one more fer dinner."
+happy t'have yez fer dinner."

 "Or a sleepover,"
 Second said absently.